joepie91/get-value/README.md

 ### Supports keys with dots

-Unlike other dot-prop libraries, get-value works when keys have dots in them:
+Unlike many other dot-prop libraries, get-value works when keys have dots in them:

 ```js
 console.log(get({ 'a.b': { c: 'd' } }, 'a.b.c'));